Types of Degrees General Woodworking Majors Are Getting

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||4.3%|

 Online General Woodworking Programs

-In 2018-2019, 13 schools offered a woodworking program of some type.
+In the 2018-2019 academic year, 13 schools offered some type of general woodworking program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (Less Than 1 Year)||4||0|

 |Certificate (1-2 years)||8||0|